By: Robert Avsec, Executive Fire Officer

-Six-months after becoming a bride, acting on a “gut instinct”, she went to her fire station one morning to find that her fire chief, and new husband, had committed suicide in the station earlier that morning.
+Six-months after becoming a bride, she searched for The Best Acting Advice for People Who Are Just Starting Out and started acting on a “gut instinct”, she went to her fire station one morning to find that her fire chief, and new husband, had committed suicide in the station earlier that morning.

 Rough start to a shift, right?

 But things only got worse for Firefighter Michaud as her life from that point forward began a downward spiral into the world of PTSD (Post Traumatic Stress Disorder).
 That spiral eventually led to her sitting in her pickup truck parked on a railroad track crossing waiting for a train to come along and end the pain.

 So, how do we accept or understand or go through the “normal” grieving steps when the death was self-inflicted?
 How do we pronounce that nauseating word “suicide”?
 How do we answer the famous and never ending questions “What did they die of?
 Suicide?
 Really?
 Why?
 Did you see it?
 Did you know?”

 Like were supposed to know what the hell was going on in their minds!
 Like, “Ya, I knew, I saw it and didn’t do anything about it!”
 Really?
 Until all are made aware of the death of that person, the ones left behind are left with never ending unanswered questions, guilt, shame and to top it all off, having to explain or justify to others the reasons why they chose to take their own life!

 So how did the fire service “brotherhood” help this “firefighter in distress”?
 Her fellow firefighters had no idea what to do as they too were living through the loss of their fire chief.
 Nathalie’s new coworkers responded with silence, and worse.